Keyboard shortcuts

 Middleware

-Middleware functions are events called in between states of the Cloesce Router processing pipeline.
-They can be used to modify requests, exit early, or perform actions before or after certain operations.
+Middleware functions are events called between states of the Cloesce Router processing pipeline.
+They can be used to modify requests, exit early, or perform actions before and after operations.

-It is important to note that the Cloesce client expects results to come exactly as they have been described in API methods.
+It is important to note that the Cloesce client expects results to come exactly as described in API methods.
 Therefore, middleware should not modify the structure of a response or change the expected output of an API method unless you are fully aware of the implications.

 Custom Main Entrypoint